Exploring the Trail of Fallen Heroes in Somerset County

 3. Patriot Park

-Stop number three along the Trail of Fallen Heroes driving tour is Patriot Park, the future home of a permanent memorial intended to honor all those who died in the line of duty while serving the United States military in the Global War on Terrorism.
+Stop number three along the Trail of Fallen Heroes driving tour is Patriot Park, the home of a memorial intended to honor those who served in the United States military during the Global War on Terrorism, including all those who died in the line of duty.

 The master plan for what Patriot Park will someday look like.